apisyouwonthate/api-glossary/README.md

 Looking for the value found at the end of a `$ref`, but no changes are made to the file or object being resolved.

 ## Schema

+Aliases include "data model".

+A schema is metadata, which describes the data type, and other properties about the ata like a specific format, and validation rules.
+JSON Schema is one example of a schema, but OpenAPI has it's own flavour of JSON Schema which it uses for the various locations a `schema` keyword can exist.

+Schema is most commonly associated with describing the body of a HTTP request or response, but it can also describe various [parameters](#parameters) like headers or path parameters.

 ## SDK